actor-framework/actor-framework/manual/Actors.rst

    :start-after: --(rst-spawn-begin)--
    :end-before: --(rst-spawn-end)--

 Additional arguments to ``spawn`` are passed to the constructor of a class or used as additional function arguments, respectively.
-In the example above, none of the three functions takes any argument other than the implicit but optional ``self`` pointer.
+In the example above, none of the functions takes any argument other than the implicit but optional ``self`` pointer.

 .. _function-based: